 Few kilometers away from the falls, we put the tent beside the shallow lake of Mývatn.
-The lake was created by a large basaltic lava eruption 2300 years ago, and thus the landscape is dominated by volcanic landforms.
+2300 years ago, the lake was created by a large basaltic lava eruption, and thus the landscape is dominated by volcanic landforms.
 The surrounding wetlands provide a habitat for a number of waterbirds, especially ducks that can be found in a huge number.

-The geothermal activity beneath Mývatn offers you the opportunity for bathing in naturally heated water.
-Not far from the lake, you can find the Mývatn Nature Baths, a beautiful establishment with serene water, incredible views, and a reasonable entry fee !
+Consequently, there is a geothermal activity beneath Mývatn, which offers you the opportunity for bathing in naturally heated water.
+Not far from the lake, you can find the Mývatn Nature Baths, a beautiful establishment with serene water, incredible views, and a reasonable entry fee!

 Compared to the Blue Lagoon, it is way cheaper, calmer and prettier !
 If you have the opportunity don’t go at the touristic one and definitely choose the baths of Mývatn !